sreenilay0909/connect-chat-app/README.md

 This contains everything you need to run your app locally with MongoDB integration.

-View your app in AI Studio: https://ai.studio/apps/temp/1
+View your app in :https://connect-chat-app-indol.vercel.app/

 ## Prerequisites